-The Evaluation Expert will be recruited and paid in accordance with UNDP terms and conditions of remuneration for individual consultants.
+The Evaluation Team Leader will be recruited and paid in accordance with UNDP terms and conditions of remuneration for individual consultants.
 The payments will be pegged on the attainment of deliverables/milestones as per the agreed Work Schedule.

-UNDP will cover prior agreed costs related to the MTE services which the consultant will quote inclusive of travel to the 14 JDP counties, logistical and other related expenses.
-The Evaluator's fees will be paid in line with the following schedule and upon acceptance of key deliverables:
+UNDP will cover prior agreed costs of the assignment which the consultant will quote inclusive of travel to the 14 JDP counties, logistical and other related expenses.
+The Evaluators fees will be paid in line with the following schedule and upon acceptance of key deliverables:

-Deliverables Timeline - No of days % of Fees Payable

-Final Inception Report 5 days 20%

-Draft MTE Report (data collection, analysis, 35 days 50%
+Deliverables Timeline - No of days % of Fees Payable Final Inception Report 5 days 20% Draft MTE Report (data collection, analysis, collation, reporting) 35 days 50% Final MTE Report 5 days 30%.

-collation, reporting)

-Final MTE Report 5 days 30%.

-9. Annexes
+10. Annexes